 Out of state students will not qualify for Texas educator certification.
-Therefore, students should review their state's requirements to determine if completion of the Superintendent Certification program at UT Arlington will lead to certification in their state.
+Therefore, students should review their state's requirements to determine if completion of the Superintendent Certification program at UTA will lead to certification in their state.

 The Superintendent Certificate program is an approved educator preparation program in Texas.
 To be eligible to receive the Standard Superintendent Certificate, you must:

 - hold, at a minimum, a master's degree from an institution of higher education that is accredited by an accrediting agency, as recognized by the Texas Higher Education Coordinating Board;

 - hold, at a minimum, a standard principal certificate or the equivalent issued under this title or by another state or country;